apptainer/singularity-userdocs/singularity_and_docker.rst

         echo "Post install stuffs!"

-Did you know that you can commit this Singularity file to a GitHub repo and it will automatically build for you when you push to `Singularity Hub <https://singularity-hub.org/>`_?.
-This will ensure maximum reproducibility of your work.
+You can commit this Singularity file to a GitHub repo and it will automatically build for you when you push to `Singularity Hub <https://singularity-hub.org/>`_?.
+This step will ensure maximum reproducibility of your work.

 ----------------------------
 How does the runscript work?
 ----------------------------

 Docker has two commands in the ``Dockerfile`` that have something to do with execution, ``CMD`` and ``ENTRYPOINT``.
-The differences are subtle, but the best description I’ve found is the following:
+The differences are subtle, but the a good description is the following:

     A ``CMD`` is to provide defaults for an executing container.